about · the longer version

 i build systems that still make sense at 2am.

-i'm avyukt — computer engineering at AMU (ZHCET), pre-final year. i work full-stack at a startup (stick), run my own company (continuum), ship apps, jump into hardware when the problem isn't only software, and i'm working toward an international conference paper (voltSense / ieee impact line—still in motion).
+i'm avyukt — pursuing computer engineering at AMU (ZHCET), in pre-final year. i work as a senior full-stack dev at a startup (stick), trying to build my own startup (continuum), ship apps, jump into hardware when the problem isn't only software.

-my founder thinks i'm self-obsessed. i'm choosing to read that as alignment on narrative. the rest of my time still goes to mobile + backend, agents, pr automation, and hardware spikes—esp32, wearables, iot—anything where i can't sleep until the signal path makes sense.
+my founder thinks i'm self-obsessed. i'm choosing to read that as alignment on narrative. the rest of my time still goes to anything where i can't sleep until the signal path makes sense.

 “the best feeling isn't when it demos—it's when it survives contact with reality.”